efallash/oscar/README.md

     catkin init
     catkin build

-To use the workspace you must source its setup file everytime you open a terminal:
+To use the workspace you must source its setup file every time you open a terminal:

     source catkin_ws/devel/setup.bash